 Getting around the city is a breeze with its great transport links – the 2004 Olympic Games saw the city receive a lot of investment and well needed renovation.

 For many expats looking to move abroad to a vibrant city Athens is the perfect choice.
 Living here gives you the chance to live in the birthplace of Western Civilisation and immerse yourself in the wonderful Greek culture.
 Thinking of taking the plunge?
-Check out our job offers in Greece.
+Find out how you can obtain your etias visa here and make sure you check out our job offers in Greece.

 I would love to move, live and work in Athens.